lconde-ucl/sarek_aws/hackathon.md

 ## Step 4b: run Sarek with the test_full profile

-> NOTE: This starts running eventually fails with `No space left on device` errors.
+> NOTE1: This starts running eventually fails with `No space left on device` errors.
 Is this an issue with not enough EBS volume?
 The AMI I'm using has 30GB root + 500GB additional volume.
 Do we need to set up EBS auto-scaling?
 Some people mentioned similar issues [here](https://nfcore.slack.com/archives/CE7FBAMRP/p1644881905070519) and [here](https://stackoverflow.com/questions/74596201/nextflow-sarek-pipeline-on-aws-batch)

+> NOTE2: Using an AMI with 64GB root + 1000GB additional volume, the run goes further but eventually also fails with `No space left on device errors`

 <p align="center">